Panky-codes/panky-codes.github.io/_posts/2020-03-22-Templates.md

 ```
 Initially we need to create a Concept called InputIterator<sup>1</sup>.
 The Concept has a requires clause which states that the template T's iterator category should satisfy the requirements of a `std::input_iterator_tag` to put it in layman's terms.
 In general, the decltype of the expression inside the flower braces of the requires clause should satisfy the type constraint given after the arrow (->) symbol.

-Now we just use the `Concept` when defining the template as shown in the example.
+Now we just use the `Concept` when defining the template as shown in the code snippet above.
 This performs exactly the same as the previous code snippet with `enable_if` and it is much more readable.

 Bjarne Stroustrop, the founder of C++, gives the example of a sort algorithm from STL to illustrate `Concepts` at [CPPCON](https://www.youtube.com/watch?v=HddFGPTAmtU&t=1117s).
-Sort algorithm's template parameter defines a Concept which takes the iterator that are only sortable or else it gives a nice error message during compile time saying that the container is not sortable.
+Sort algorithm's template parameter defines a Concept which takes the iterator of a container that are only sortable or else it gives a nice error message during compile time saying that the container is not sortable.
 I got the concept of `Concepts` (I had to do this at least once ;) ) from his talk but understood it's power only after using it.

 Hope you enjoyed the article.
 Happy coding!

-<sup>1</sup>Alternatively we could define a concept without requires clause as follows:
+<sup>1</sup>Alternatively we could define a Concept without requires clause as follows:
 ```cpp
 template <typename T>
 concept InputIterator = std::is_base_of<std::input_iterator_tag,